PacktPublishing/Getting-Started-with-V-Programming/README.md

 ## Introduction

-Learn a new statically compiled programming language to build maintainable and fast software with the help of this comprehensive guide to V programming. *V* programming comes with high performance and simplicity, which allows software programmers to do quick and rapid prototyping of applications that scale.
+Learn a new statically typed compiled programming language to build maintainable and fast software with the help of this comprehensive guide to V programming. *V* programming comes with high performance and simplicity, which allows software programmers to do quick and rapid prototyping of applications that scale.

 ## Who This Book Is For